 Confused stances, such as eternalism and nihilism, are obviously wrong—and yet we frequently adopt them.
-The complete stance is obviously right—and yet difficult even to notice.
+That should make the complete stance obviously right—and yet it is difficult even to notice.
 It seems invisible when needed.

 How come?
 This page covers several common obstacles to recognizing and adopting the complete stance.

 From a distance, the complete stance appears complex, muddled, and uncertain.